William-R-Wilson/reporting-new/README.md

 ### Model:

 - Users can enter and edit their transactions.
 - Users cannot be deleted if they have transactions entered.
+Need to add an inactive status to hide these users.

 ### Authorization: